 - Exploring what ‘integration of health and care services’ really means for local people

 - Identifying additional priorities that will deliver clinical and financial stability.

 We expect this to take several years to complete as we follow the best practice of consultation, follow national assurance processes and comply with legislation.

 Partners have a duty to clearly set out their case for change in a detailed document called a Pre-Consultation Business Case.
 This document takes several months to develop and outlines the clinical evidence, data analysis, financial considerations and feedback from stakeholders.
 This is the first step in the road to transform services and ultimately will outline any options for change.

-We expect this engagement exercise to take place in Spring 2019 and the feedback we receive will help in the development of our Pre-Consultation Business Case.
+The feedback we receive will help in the development of our Pre-Consultation Business Case.
 It is important to recognise this pre-consultation activity is not a consultation, as no options or proposals have been developed.